Finland under Swedish rule: Proposals about the Swedification of Finland

-The Age of Liberty and the Gustavian Age (1721–1809)
+Age of Liberty and the Gustavian Age (1721–1809)

 Power away from the king

 In the Swedish realm after Charles XII, the estates took power away from the king in the 1719 and 1720 governments and the age of autocracy changed into the age of estate rule (the "Age of Liberty").
 Economy and science progressed during this age, but on the other side, power politics among parties caused problems.
 France and Russia gained power in Sweden by financing competing parties, which were called the Caps and the Hats.

 Finnish became an official language of the Swedish administration in Civil Code of 1734.
 So monolingual Finnish parliamentarians could always use Swedish translators at the Riksdag of the Estates and use Finnish with local administrators.
 It was a new liberal reform made to modernize the Swedish state.
 The reform had been proposed earlier in the 18th century but the invasion of Finland by Russia delayed the Swedish government from passing the new law until 1734.
 The law is also the oldest law both partially still in use in both Finland and Sweden.
 It was the first time in Sweden and Finland's history when the king and Riksdag created a unitary legal code applied to the entire country.
 It was also translated to Finnish so that Finnish speakers would understand.

-The Hats' War
+Hats' War with Russia

 The Hats' rise to power in the 1738–1739 diet led to a Russophobic foreign policy, which was a disadvantage for Finland.
 An attack war against Russia, known as the Hats' War, erupted in 1741.
 Sweden suffered a defeat in the battle of Lappeenranta in the same year, and the later stages of the war fared no better for it.
 In 1742, the Swedish army withdrew from a Russian attack and surrendered.
 Russia occupied Finland again from 1742 to 1743.
 This occupation period is known as the Lesser Wrath.
 The Russian empress Elizabeth spread a manifesto in 1742, urging Finns to abandon Sweden and form an autonomous state protected by Russia.
 However, after the occupation of Finland, promises of autonomy stopped.
 The occupation ended in the Treaty of Åbo.
 The occupation during the Lesser Wrath did not cause as much damage as the longer and more violent Greater Wrath a couple of decades earlier.